pbollhorn/bi-group-5-and-9/exam_project/README.md

-# BI Exam Project: Machine Learning for a Fictional Movie Streaming Company
+# Exam Project: Business Intelligence for a Fictional Movie Production Company

 Group members:
 - Peter Bollhorn
 - Tobias Thormod Birk Nielsen

-In our exam project we will work with MovieStream, which is a fictional company that runs an online movie streaming platform.
+In our exam project we will perform Business Intelligence analysis for a fictional movie production company.

-MovieStream streams both its own movies as well as external movies (similar to Netflix, Amazon Prime Video and HBO Max).
+This company releases some movies in theaters and others directly to streaming platforms.

+We will work with movie data from TMDB, with recent movies (2000-2023) from the United States.

+We will work with budget and revenue from the theatrical release of movies, because this is relevant for movies released to cinemas.

+We will also work with the rating of movies (from 1-10), because this is relevant for how well movies when released to streaming.

+Question we will explore:
+- What budget, revenue, profit and ROI do other movies have?
+- Can we make a classification machine learning model to predict movie rating?

+- What age and gender do other companies cast as lead actor in their movies?
+(This is relevant for our fictional movie production company because we can advise them of trends in the industry.)

+PRELIMINARY:
+- **read_tmdb_data.ipynb:** Here we read movies.csv and persons.csv
+- **preparation.ipynb**: Here we read in movies.csv and persons.csv and prepare the data by doing some cleaning and adjusting budget and revenue for inflation.
+The prepared data is saved as movies_prepared.csv and persons_prepared.csv.
+- **movie_budget_and_revenue.ipynb:**
+- **predicting_movie_rating.ipynb:**
+- **actor_age_and_gender:**
+- **sentiment_of_movie_overview:**

 We will address this challenge:
 - Movie Profit: Which new movies should MovieStream produce in order to make the highest profit?